 Indicators without quantitative targets

 In the absence of a quantified target, it is only possible to compare the indicator trend with the desired direction.
 An indicator is making progress towards the SD objectives if it moves in the desired direction, and is moving away from the SD objectives if it develops in the wrong direction.
-The observed rate of change of the indicator, calculated based on the CAGR as described in Annex III, is then compared to the following thresholds: a change of 1 % per year or more is considered ‘significant’.
-If this change is in the desired direction, this means ‘significant progress towards SD objectives’.
-If the change is in the wrong direction, this means ‘significant movement away from SD objectives’.
+The observed rate of change of the indicator, calculated based on the CAGR as described in Annex III, is then compared with the following thresholds: a change of 1 % per year or more is considered ‘significant’.
+If this change is in the desired direction it means there has been ‘significant progress towards SD objectives’.
+If the change is in the wrong direction, it means there has been ‘significant movement away from SD objectives’.
 A change in the desired direction which is less than 1 % (including 0 %) per year is considered ‘moderate progress towards SD objectives’, and a change in the wrong direction which is less than 1 % per year is considered ‘moderate movement away from SD objectives’.
 See Table 1 for reference.

 The 1 % threshold is easy to communicate, and Eurostat has used it in its monitoring reports for more than 10 years.
-It is discerning enough to ensure that there is a significant movement in the desired direction.
-Furthermore, it allows presenting a nuanced picture, with a sufficient number of indicators falling in all four categories .
+It is discerning enough to ensure there is a significant movement in the desired direction.
+Furthermore, it allows a nuanced picture to be presented, with a sufficient number of indicators falling into all four categories .
 The threshold should not be confused with the level of EU ambition on a given topic.
 It should also be noted that for some indicators, such as loss of biodiversity, any movement away from the SD objectives might be irreversible and lead to environmental, economic and social changes, thus affecting many SDGs simultaneously.

 Figure 5 shows the thresholds for assessing an indicator for which the desired direction would be an increase (for example, life expectancy at birth).
 For indicators where the desired direction is a decrease (such as the long-term unemployment rate), the categories are reversed.